morizin/vinbigdata_solution/VinBigData_1st_Place_part.md

 ### Models we choose.
 - Best at local validation (around 0.45+ mAP locally), Public: 0.300, private: 0.287
 - Best at LB.
 Public: 0.354, private: 0.314
-- Our best submission in private was 0.321
+- Our best submission in private was 0.321 which was 0.330 in Public